 Even though data annotation is essential in training AI and ML models, it also has its limitations.
 Let’s have a look at what those are:

 - AI and ML models require a massive amount of labeled data to learn.
 Therefore, companies have to hire a huge amount of workforce that can generate this enormous volume of labeled data.
-This is not only expensive, but also limits the efficiency and productivity of those companies.
+This is not only expensive but also limits the efficiency and productivity of those companies.

 - Often, companies have limited access to proper tools and technology that can deliver the precise data annotation process.
 That means that those companies are left with inaccurate data and a slow training process of models.